-Implementation for farm to school can include procurement from local farmers, education on agriculture, food, health and nutrition, and school gardening where kids have an opportunity to learn speak to a targeted audience and seek out a particular action. for social behavior improvements.
+Implementation for farm to school can include procurement from local farmers, education on agriculture, food, health and nutrition, and school gardening where kids have an opportunity to learn through hands-on experiences.
+The audience and seek out a particular action. for social behavior improvements.